 Class size: Class sizes can range from 15-40 students.

-Prevention Science: A New Pipeline to Health-Oriented Careers
+Prevention Science: A New Pipeline to Education in Human Service and Health-Oriented Careers

 The Prevention Science MEd program is right for individuals looking for a career promoting the health and well-being of individuals, families, and communities.
 This degree program is designed to provide training in the design, evaluation, and delivery of interventions aimed at reducing risk and enhancing protective factors in children, youth, and families, and building resilient communities.